gargl791/COSC349-A2/README.md

 vagrant ssh
 ```

-now you need to have a .pem file obtained from AWS CLI, and name it "`cosc349-2024.pem`"
+Now you need to have a .pem file obtained from AWS.
+If you do not have one, create one, and ensure it is called "`cosc349-2024.pem`" as the terraform provisioning expects a .pem file with the name "`cosc349-2024`"

 Place the .pem file in the root directory of the repository, as it is a synced folder between your machine and vagrant VM.

-In vagrant SSH, run the command:
+Then in vagrant SSH, run the command:
 ```
 sudo cp /vagrant/cosc349-2024.pem /home/vagrant
 ```